-Good nutrition, particularly in the first three years of life, is important in establishing a good foundation that has implications for a child’s future physical and mental health, academic achievement, and economic productivity.
+Good nutrition, particularly in the first three years of life, is important for establishing a good foundation that has implications for a child’s future physical and mental health, academic achievement, and economic productivity.
 Unfortunately, food insecurity is an obstacle that threatens that critical foundation.
-According to the United States Department of Agriculture (USDA), 16.7 million children under 18 in the United States live in households where they are unable to consistently access enough nutritious food necessary for a healthy life.
+According to the United States Department of Agriculture (USDA), 15.8 million children under 18 in the United States live in households where they are unable to consistently access enough nutritious food necessary for a healthy life.[i]
 Although food insecurity is harmful to any individual, it can be particularly devastating among children due to their increased vulnerability and the potential for long-term consequences.

 Feeding America addresses child hunger through two national programs:

-- 16.7 million children lived in food insecure households in 2011.[i]
+- 15.8 million children lived in food-insecure households in 2012.[i]

-- In 2010, the top five states with the lowest rate of food insecure children under 18 are North Dakota, New Hampshire, Virginia, Minnesota, & Massachusetts.[iv]
+- In 2012, the top five states with the lowest rate of food-insecure children under 18 were North Dakota, Minnesota, Virginia, New Hampshire, and Massachusetts.[iv]

-Emergency Food Assistance
+Charitable Food Assistance

 - Proper nutrition is vital to the growth and development of children.
-62 percent of client households with children under the age of 18 reported participating in the National School Lunch Program, but only 14 percent reported having a child participate in a summer feeding program that provides free food when school is out.[vi]
+While almost all (94%) of client households with school-aged children (ages 5-18) report participating in the National School Lunch Program, only 46 percent report participating in the School Breakfast Program.[vi]

-- In 2011, 16.1 million or approximately 22 percent of children in the U.S. lived in poverty. [ix]
+- In 2013, 14.7 million or approximately 20 percent of children in the U.S. lived in poverty. [viii]

 Participation in Federal Nutrition Programs

-- In fiscal year 2010, 47 percent of all SNAP participants were children under age 18.[ix]
+- In fiscal year 2012, 45 percent of all SNAP participants were children under age 18.[ix]